America as Preferred Partner: Arms Sales and Great Power Competition in the Indo-Pacific

 To push back and deter Chinese aggression, America needs defense partners in the region who possess cutting edge military capabilities they can employ effectively alongside U.S. forces.
 Thankfully, America already enjoys an impressive network of allies and partners in the region—but status quo defense cooperation is not sufficient in light of the growing capabilities of the People’s Liberation Army.
 That puts a premium on an increasingly robust strategy of U.S. security assistance in the Indo-Pacific that includes a comprehensive program of U.S. arms sales.

-Objective of U.S. Arms Sales to the Gulf: Examining Strategic Goals, Risks, and Benefits
+Objectives of U.S. Arms Sales to the Gulf: Examining Strategic Goals, Risks, and Benefits

 House Committee on Foreign Affairs